-Inpatient hospital claims consist of acuity based groupings - called All Patient Refined Diagnosis Related Groups (APR-DRG) with several specialized claims based add-ons, including disproportionate share, safety-net, psychiatric, Medicaid Percentage Adjustment and Medicaid High Volume Adjustment.
+Inpatient hospital claims consist of acuity-based groupings, called All Patient Refined Diagnosis Related Groups (APR-DRG) with several specialized claims based add-ons, including disproportionate share, safety-net, psychiatric, Medicaid Percentage Adjustment and Medicaid High Volume Adjustment.
 Some types of claims are excluded from APR-DRG and continue to be paid on a per diem basis, including psychiatric and rehabilitation hospital claims and services provided by long-term acute care (LTAC) hospitals and non-cost reporting hospitals.

-Total hospital inpatient liability, including payments for both FFS and Encounter claims totaled \$2.400 billion, relatively flat from the \$2.406 billion spent in 2018.
-This corresponds with a 7 % decrease in total inpatient admissions.
-The variance in the decreases in liability and admissions is due to the increase in inpatient hospital rates that took effect July 1, 2018.
+Total hospital inpatient liability, including payments for both FFS and Encounter claims totaled \$2.439 billion, relatively flat from the \$2.400 billion spent in 2019.
+This corresponds with a 6% decrease in total inpatient admissions.

-As shown in the graph on the following page, nearly 61.7% of the \$2.4 billion in state fiscal year 2019 hospital inpatient payments were made pursuant to the APR-DRG based system that was implemented July 1, 2014.
-That is up from 59.8% in fiscal year 2018.
+As shown in the graph on the following page, nearly 61.7% of the \$2.439 billion in state fiscal year 2020 hospital inpatient payments were made pursuant to the APR-DRG based system that was implemented July 1, 2014.
+This resulted in no change as APR-DRG also comprised 61.7% of hospital inpatient payments in fiscal year 2019.
 Some services continue to be paid on a per diem basis, excluded from the APR-DRG, including psychiatric and rehabilitation, as well as services provided by long term acute care hospitals and non-cost reporting hospitals.